Skip site navigation (1)Skip section navigation (2)

 PCI PASSTHROUGH

-PCI devices can be reserved for use by the hypervisor.
-Entries consist-
+for use by the hypervisor.
+Entries consisting of the PCI

-ing of the PCI bus/slot/function are added to the pptdevs loader.conf(5)
+bus/slot/function are added to the pptdevs loader.conf(5) variable.

-that match an entry will be assigned to the hypervisor and will not be
+match an entry will be assigned to the hypervisor and will not be

 probed by FreeBSD device drivers.
-See the EXAMPLES section below for
+See the "EXAMPLES" section below for

 sample usage.

-A large number of PCI device entries may require a string longer than the
+A large number of PCI device entries may require a string longer than

-128-character limit of loader.conf(5) variables.
+the 128-character limit of loader.conf(5) variables.
 The pptdevs2 and

 pptdevs3 variables can be used for additional entries.